More with Less -- Bethel Allocation and Precision-Preserving Sample Size Reduction via Hierarchical Bayes Modelling: Stage 2 --- Hierarchical Bayes Sample Reduction

 \subsection{HB Model for the Continuous Target Variable}

-For continuous variables, we use the Gaussian area-level model of \citet{FayHerriot1979}:
+For continuous variables we use the Fay--Herriot model \citep{FayHerriot1979}:

-where $\hat{\theta}_h$ is the direct stratum sample mean and the sampling variance $\psi_h$ is treated as known, incorporating the finite population correction and, where required, the estimated design effect.
-The same priors (\ref{eq:hb-priors-bin}) apply.
-Posterior stratum means $\hat{\theta}^{\mathrm{HB}}_h$ are extracted from the linear predictor.

-Both models are estimated using the R package \texttt{mcmcsae} \citep{mcmcsae}.
-Three independent MCMC chains of 2{,}000 iterations each are run from dispersed starting values.
-Convergence is assessed using the Gelman--Rubin statistic \citep{GelmanRubin1992}; a candidate reduction is accepted only if the maximum diagnostic across all parameters satisfies $\Rhat_{\max} \leq 1.05$.
-In the numerical example described in Section 6 below, the maximum $\Rhat$ achieved across all variables, chains, and domains is $1.02$, providing strong evidence of convergence.
+Both models are estimated using \texttt{mcmcsae} \citep{Boonstra2021} with 2,500 post-burnin MCMC iterations (burn-in: 500 iterations).
+Convergence is assessed by the Gelman--Rubin statistic \citep{GelmanRubin1992}; a candidate reduction is accepted only if $\hat{R}_{\max} \leq 1.05$.
+In the numerical example, the achieved $\hat{R}_{\max}$ is 1.02.